singularian/jettrain/README.md

 - Less chance of accidents since the Jet Trains only travel on the ground and rarely ascend above a thousand feet.
 - Eliminating landing or takeoff in a Jet Train.
 - Superior to the hyperloop since jets are proven technology.
+- Video panels in place of windows that can display outside from video images or virtual displays of city scapes or virtual environments.

 # Applications
 A Jet Train could replace most forms of aviation with ground centered train travel that is safer.